Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-productcategory.md

 the logger of `packetery-module-log`
 [VERIFY: src/Packetery/Module/ProductCategory/CategoryGridExtender.php#addCategoryListColumns].
 The
 checkout reads this module for the categories of every cart item, and the product module holds the same rule for one product.
+The form itself comes from the form factory of `packetery-module-root`, and the module adds only its own field
+[VERIFY: src/Packetery/Module/ProductCategory/FormFields.php#render].
+No module writes this metadata except the category form.

 ## packetery-module-productcategory: known limitations